Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_pickit_interface.rst

 Pickit helper functions
 -----------------------

-The following functions don't communicate with Pickit, but make your robot program more readable.
+The following functions don't communicate with Pickit, using the results of previous commands, but make your robot program more readable.
-The return value of these functions is a boolean and the status of the return value gets updated after using the Pickit function **Pickit_has_response()** or **Pickit_get_results()**.
+The return values of these functions get updated after using the Pickit functions **Pickit_has_response()** or **Pickit_get_results()**.
 See :ref:`kuka-krc4-example-picking-program` on how they are typically implemented in a robot program.

 +----------------------------+--------------------------------------------------------------------------------+